Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_firmware.png){.aligncenter .size-medium}

-Next, import our default settings for your machine by pressing the“Restore Defaults” button in the “Firmware” window.
+Next, import our default settings for your machine by pressing the "Restore Defaults" button in the "Firmware" window.
 Use the "Import Settings" tool and update your EEPROM settings to the new defaults (link to download file coming soon).
 If you wish to make changes or adjustments, additional info about changing your EEPROM settings can be found further down on this page.

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_restore-eeprom.png){.aligncenter .size-medium}